Nahin197/Univol-DBMS-Project/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is for academic purposes.
+All rights reserved by the original authors.

 ---